fiverr/passable/docs/enforce/rules/README.md

 ## isOdd
 ### Description
-Checks if a value an odd numeric value.
+Checks if a value is an odd numeric value.

 ### usage examples: